-- A qualified adult starts first-aid procedures immediately.
-(All full-time teachers and office staff are trained in basic first-aid procedures.) - If further emergency aid is required, a staff member will call 911. - After steps have been taken to resolve the immediate medical emergency, the office staff notifies the Emergency Contact. - A staff member may accompany the student to the hospital to offer assistance or comfort. - If a serious injury is not accidental, is self-inflicted, or caused by assault, the police or other proper authority are notified and a report is written. - If a 911 dispatcher sends an ambulance and the Parent does not want their student transported by ambulance, the Parent must cancel the ambulance by calling 911. - Staff members are prohibited from canceling an ambulance request.
+- If further emergency aid is required, a staff member will call 911. - After steps have been taken to resolve the immediate medical emergency, the office staff notifies the Emergency Contact. - A staff member may accompany the student to the hospital to offer assistance or comfort. - If a serious injury is not accidental, is self-inflicted, or caused by assault, the police or other proper authority are notified and a report is written. - If a 911 dispatcher sends an ambulance and the Parent does not want their student transported by ambulance, the Parent must cancel the ambulance by calling 911. - Staff members are prohibited from canceling an ambulance request.